opensvc/docs.opensvc.com/source/agent.service.ip.rst

   ipdev = eth0
   tags = encap

-Failover with application installed as micro-containers
+Failover with Application Installed as Micro-Containers
 *******************************************************

 In this use-case, the middlewares are installed as docker micro-containers.
 The micro-containers share a common namespace through the ``--net`` run parameter.
 The service plumbs a public ip in this namespace.
 Exposed middlewares bind this to ip.
 Non exposed middlewares can still bind the loopback ip 127.0.0.1 to service the other middlewares.